Credit Card Icon

 Interpret Additional Prescription Details: Common Questions

-When examining your eye assessment, you may encounter various details beyond what is OD left or right eye.
+When examining your questions regarding your eyewear, you may encounter various details beyond what is optimal vision correction.
 We understand that this can feel overwhelming, so here are some common questions and their answers:

-1. What do the numbers mean?
-The numbers next to OD (Oculus Dexter) and OS (Oculus Sinister) indicate which eye has the refractive error, specifically if it is OD left or right eye in diopters.
+1. What do the numbers mean?: The numbers next to OD (Oculus Dexter) and OS (Oculus Sinister) indicate the refractive error in diopters.
 A negative number signifies nearsightedness (myopia), while a positive number indicates farsightedness (hyperopia).

-4. How often should I get my eyes checked?
-Routine eye examinations are essential, particularly for individuals with lens opacities.
+4. How often should I get my eyes checked?: Routine eye examinations are essential, particularly for individuals with cataracts.
 It is typically suggested to undergo an eye examination every one to two years, or more often if recommended by your eye care specialist.
 This helps track cataract development and overall visual wellbeing.
 As noted by eye care specialists, “Your eye doctor will want to see you at least once every year for an annual eye exam.”

-5. What should I do if I have questions?
-Always feel free to contact your ophthalmologist or optometrist with any questions regarding your eyewear.
+5. What should I do if I have questions?: Always feel free to contact your ophthalmologist or optometrist with any questions regarding your prescription.
 They are here to assist you in understanding your eye condition and treatment alternatives, ensuring you feel assured in overseeing your vision.

 By addressing these common questions, you can better interpret your prescription and feel more empowered in your eye care journey.
 Remember, cataracts are the leading cause of blindness in the United States, making it crucial to stay informed and proactive about your eye health.